 Samuel J. Keh is an active conductor, educator, and percussionist in the Baltimore/Washington Metropolitan Area.
-He currently attends the Peabody Conservatory, studying Wind Conducting (M.M.) with Dr. Harlan Parker and acquired his music education teaching certificate.
-He received his Bachelor’s of Music Degree in Percussion Performance at the Indiana University’s Jacobs School of Music and studied with esteemed faculty members, including John Tafoya, Joseph Gramley, Kevin Bobo, and Sean Dobbins.
+He currently attends George Mason University, studying Orchestral Conducting (D.M.A.) with Dr. Soo Han.
+Recently, he received his Master’s in Wind Conducting (M.M.) from the Peabody Conservatory, studying with Dr. Harlan Parker, and acquired his music education teaching certificate.
+He also received his Bachelor’s of Music Degree in Percussion Performance at the Indiana University’s Jacobs School of Music and studied with esteemed faculty members, including John Tafoya, Joseph Gramley, Kevin Bobo, and Sean Dobbins.

 Most recently, Keh served as a guest conductor for the Hammond High School’s Chamber Orchestra when they performed at the 2025 Howard County High School Orchestra Assessment.
 He was invited as a clinician to work with the Wind Ensemble of the same school.
 He also conducted the Howard High School Wind Ensemble and served as the Drum Major of its Marching Band.

-Keh is an active member of the Maryland Winds, a professional wind band consisting of active performers and music educators.
+Keh performed with the Maryland Winds, a professional wind band consisting of active performers and music educators.
 He has performed with highly reputable ensembles, including being the principal percussionist of the IU Concert Orchestra.
 He played side-by-side engagements with the Baltimore Symphony and the New World Symphony.
-He was also a participant in the Jerry Noble Orchestral Accessories Masterclass at the 2019 Percussive Arts Society International Convention (PASIC) in Indianapolis, IN.

 In addition to orchestral studies, Keh was a member of the IU Brazilian Ensemble and played instruments of the Samba Bateria family.
 He composed two fixed media multi-percussion pieces, one of which has been recently premiered in his Senior Recital.
 He also arranged cadences and front ensemble parts for various high school marching programs.